drmacm/pdfiller/README.md

 - making use of responsive design of the HTML form

 Creating such a website usually requires:
-- fronend website with a HTML form whose fields correspond to the PDF form
+- frontend website with a HTML form whose fields correspond to the PDF form
-- submitting the form sends the data from the HTML form via an API call
 - backend service that accepts the data, fills the PDF form and offers it for download

 Basically, creating a HTML counterpart for a single PDF form requires a whole client-server solution, together with deployment and hosting.